gis-forum/gis-forum.github.com/index.md

 We are a group of GIS users who have come together as a community of practice.
-Please feel free to email the forum at <a class="Contact the project" href="mailto:ivan.hanigan@canberra.edu.au">the group email list</a>.
+Please feel free to email the forum at <a class="gis-forum@groups.io" href="mailto:gis-forum@groups.io">the group email list</a>.
 All GIS questions or comments are welcomed.
 We focus on the following 5 themes:

 1. Data Aquisition